allianceauth/allianceauth/docs/installation/services/openfire.md

 ### Download Installer
 Openfire is not available through repositories so we need to get a debian from the developer.

-On your PC, naviage to the [Ignite Realtime downloads section](https://www.igniterealtime.org/downloads/index.jsp), and under Openfire select Linux, click on the debian file (2nd in list, ends with .deb).
+On your PC, naviage to the [Ignite Realtime downloads section](https://www.igniterealtime.org/downloads/index.jsp), and under Openfire select Linux, click on the debian file (2nd from bottom of list, ends with .deb).

 Retrieve the file location by copying the url from the “click here” link.